Latest number of Covid-19 cases revealed

-THE Health Protection Surveillance Centre has today been notified of 18,904 confirmed cases of Covid-19 in the state.
+THE Health Protection Surveillance Centre has today been notified of 6,843* confirmed cases of Covid-19.

+In addition, on Monday, January 17, 5,295** people registered a positive antigen test through the HSE portal.

+There has been a total of 6,087 deaths related to Covid-19 notified in Ireland.
+This includes 52 deaths newly notified in the past week (since last Wednesday).

 Subscribe or register today to discover more from DonegalLive.ie